-Nothing stirs up anxiety in new parents, especially those who have painstakingly sleep trained their babies, more than impending time changes.
-But, fear not fellow parents – the Spring time change is by far and away the easier of the two time changes for babies to tolerate, and, it can sometimes have the added benefit of changing your up-before-the-son child to a up-just-after-the-sun-but-I’m-still-ready-to-play-RIGHTNOW kiddo.
+You like that play on words?
+See what I did there?!
+Nothing stirs up anxiety in new parents more, especially those who have painstakingly sleep trained their babies, than impending time changes.
+But fear not fellow parents – the Spring time change is by far and away the easier of the two time changes for babies to tolerate – and it can sometimes have the added benefit of changing your up-before-the-son child to a up-just-after-the-sun-but-I’m-still-ready-to-play-RIGHTNOW kiddo.
 So without further ado, let’s discuss how to get ready for this daylight saving time change…

 Remember that your child cannot tell time, nor do they care what time your watch reads.
 On the Sunday morning of the time change simply move your child’s entire daily schedule one hour forward.
 Do you usually start your day around 6:30 am?
 Simply wait for the clock to read 7:30 am before getting your son or daughter up.
 Whatever time you normally nap your little one, put them down about an hour later than their typical nap time.
 Remember, these times will “feel” to your child as the exact same times they are normally accustomed to sleeping.
 Bedtime should also be an hour later on the clock.